-The Faculty has four major computing laboratories containing around 80 personal computers available for general use by students in the Faculty.
+The Faculty has five major computing laboratories containing around 100 personal computers available for general use by students in the Faculty.
 These laboratories are used for teaching formal classes, as well as providing general network and computing access for students.
-They are generally Intel-based computers ranging from older 386-based units through to 16 new Pentium-based CAD workstations planned for purchase at the start of 1995.
-In addition to these facilities, some existing SUN workstations will be re-deployed in 1995, the bulk of them being used to set up a small network of CAD workstations associated with a high-end SUN SparcStation 10 operated by the Department of Industrial Design.
+They are generally Intel-based computers ranging from older 486-based units through to Pentium-based CAD workstations.
+Included in this count are several SUN workstations, the bulk of them being used in a small network of CAD workstations associated with a high-end SUN SparcStation 10 operated by the Department of Industrial Design.
+The Faculty expects to replace 30 existing 386-style PCs with new Pentium computers at the start of 1996 to form what will be known as the Digital Media Laboratory, supporting student use of multimedia as a presentation and communication tool.

 The above facilities are generally for use by undergraduates.
-For postgraduate students, there are a total of around 25 dedicated computers within the Faculty, all provided by each separate School for their own students, and ranging from low-end wordprocessing devices to high-end graphics and multi-media computers to support portgraduate research work.
+For postgraduate students, there are a total of around 30 dedicated computers within the Faculty, all provided by each separate School for their own students, and ranging from low-end wordprocessing devices to high-end graphics and multimedia computers to support postgraduate research work.

 All these computers are connected to the Campus Wide Network, providing secure on-line file storage, access for students to the information resources supported by the Faculty and the University generally, as well as the international resources of the Internet.
-During 1994, the Faculty established a World Wide Web server in order to disseminate administrative and scholarly information both locally and globally where appropriate.